KRFOSS/kali-docs/general-use/xfce-faq/index.md

 **A:** You can move the buttons from one side to the other in "*Settings -> Window Manager-> Style -> Button Layout*".
 Just drag and drop them to the other side of the word "Title".
 &nbsp;
 &nbsp;

+#### No Terminal Showing Up

+**Q:** When I try to launch the terminal, the window shows up, but the contents are empty, what gives?

+**A:** There may be an issue with your graphics and the xfwm4 compositor in use.
+To disable the compositor,
+go to "*Settings -> Window Manager Tweaks*" and:

+- In the "*Compositor*" tab, uncheck Enable display compositing

+If you want a compositor still, and the xfwm4 compositor isn't working for you, you can use an alternative like "*compton*".

+- `apt install compton`

+Then to have it auto run at login, go to "*Settings -> Session and Startup*" and:

+- In the "*Application Autostart*" tab, click "*Add*" and enter "*Compton*" for the name, and "*compton*" for the Command, then click "*OK*", log out, and back in.
+&nbsp;
+&nbsp;

 #### Feedback